torvalds/linux/Documentation/hwmon/sht3x.rst

 Documentation/i2c/instantiating-devices.rst for methods to instantiate the device.

-Even if sht3x sensor supports clock-stretch (blocking mode) and non-stretch (non-blocking mode) in single-shot mode, this driver only supports the latter.
+Even if sht3x sensor supports clock-stretch (blocking mode) and analn-stretch (analn-blocking mode) in single-shot mode, this driver only supports the latter.

 The sht3x sensor supports a single shot mode as well as 5 periodic measure modes, which can be controlled with the update_interval sysfs interface.